catamuscalu/analyticsSimulator/README.md

   - only JDK 8 classes are allowed to be used in the implementation

   - the format of the output (dashboard) should be simple text

+  - account for an optimal speed of ingestion from multiple sources of data